belli29/Booksters/README.md

 This would not allow me to check what guest could seen on screen.

 The problem was solved by setting the parameter "follow_redirects" to True.

-## Features/Technologies
-1. Python 3 and Flask framework
-2. Mongo DB Atlas
-3. Javascript (JQuery)
-4. Bootstrap 4

-## Testing

-The testing of the python code was done mainly by automatic testing in the file test_app.py.
-Some extra manual tesitng was also done.
-Javascript code was tested manually

 ## Deployment